Table of Contents

 What Are Extended Depth of Focus Intraocular Lenses?

-Extended depth of focus IOLs were approved by the FDA in July 2016, so this is a very new technology.
+Extended depth of focus IOLs were approved by the FDA in July 2016, so this is a fairly new technology.
 This lens works by compensating for a chromatic aberration of the cornea.

 A chromatic aberration is characterized by the lens of the eye failing to focus on all the colors at the same point, according to research published in the Journal of Optical Society of America.
 When this aberration is present, people see fringes of color along the lines that separate the bright and dark elements of an image.